aaleino/todoman/README.md

 Reading long to-do lists can be daunting.
 The file may grow long but should be relatively easy to read with the program if enough projects (subtasks) are used.

 My vision is the program will allow users to create very detailed to-do lists and help them to organize large and more abstract tasks.
 A detailed to-do list could help in remembering the state in which the project was left last time.
+Time tracking could help to identify bottlenecks in the daily routine and check if resources were allocated correctly.

 *The file "todo.md" contains a todolist that I use myself to complete this program.*